 - 8 buns

-In a large skillet or wide saucepan, brown the beef over medium heat, breaking it up into crumbles as you cook it.
-Once it’s browned, drain the beef and set aside, discarding the rendered fat.
+- Cook in a wide pan: In a large skillet or wide saucepan, brown the beef over medium heat, breaking it up into crumbles as you cook it.
+Once it’s browned, drain the beef and set aside, discarding any rendered fat.

-Serve on hamburger buns with substance – this is a thick chunky sauce, so you’ll need a bun that can stand up to it.
+- Serve on hamburger buns with substance – this is a thick chunky sauce, so you’ll need a bun that can stand up to it.
+If you toast the buns, they'll hold up better.
 Be prepared for a delicious, tasty mess – there’s no neat way to eat a sloppy joe.